Jordan-Keys/BLEmasterslave/README.md

 BLE Master-Slave Application Project
 This repository contains a Java implementation of a BLE (Bluetooth Low Energy) Master-Slave application.
 This application demonstrates the communication between a master device and one or multiple slave devices using Bluetooth Low Energy technology.
+Primary purpose to facilitate positioning of mobile beacons with dynamic switching between scanning and advertising

 ## Features